fernandozuher/naoqi_webots/README.md

 -----------
 ***OS support***

-Removed all the Windows/OSX support in order to improve the readability and understand better the code.
+Removed all the Windows/OSX support in order to improve the readability and to understand better the code.
 Now it just works with Linux (I tested on Ubuntu 18.04.4).

 When the controller is done to the last naoqi-sdk version, I may support the other OSs.